Review of the Nerf Ultra One Blaster

 1. Great Design

-The Ultra One fits that bill, as in my opinion it looks fantastic.
+The Ultra One fits that bill.
+I think most of us can agree that the gun looks fantastic.
 And not only that, it’s quite an ergonomic blaster as well.
-It sits nicely in the hands and executing the firing mechanism is a quite a breeze as well.
+It sits nicely in the hands, and executing the firing mechanism is quite a breeze as well.

 The Nerf Ultra One has a great design